Goldmensch/old-smartclans/README.md

 ## for Devs
 ### API
-Here are listed the different classes of SmartclansAPI.
+Here are listed the different classes of the Smartclans API.

 #### SmartclansAPI
 To use the API, the class "SmartclansAPI" must be present as a reference variable.